locationtech/udig-platform/docs/user/en/Style View.rst

 The style view allows the style of a layer to be changed directly.

-The Style view is not included in the default persepect; you will need to choose **Window > Add Views > Style** to open this view.
+The Style view is not included in the default persepect; you will need to choose :menuselection:`Window --> Show View --> Style` to open this view.

 .. figure:: /images/style_view/StyleView.png
    :align: center